bobbyowolabi/transaction-analyzer/README.md

          -p,--password <Password>    Password for the account
          -u,--username <User Name>   User name of the account

-*At a minimum the account user name and password must be provided as arguments.*
+*At a minimum the account user name and password must be provided as arguments in order to execute.*

 ## Assumptions
 Definition of Average